yuniersoad/dota2notify/README.md

 ### Notification Endpoint
 - `POST /notify` - Send a Telegram notification

+### Automatic Match Checking
+The application includes a background service that periodically checks for new matches based on the configured interval in `MatchCheck:IntervalMinutes`.

 ## Configuration

 The application uses the following configuration sections: